 In this post, we’ll cover what a multi-stop route planner is, some features to look for in one, and why it’s so necessary.

 If you’ve ever used a service like Mapquest, Google Maps, or Waze, you’re familiar with consumer-focused trip-planning apps.
-These apps shine when they’re used by individuals to get from point A to point B. Going from your apartment to an airport, for example.
+This kind of marketplace app shines when it's used by individuals to get from point A to point B. Traveling to and from multiple locations such as your apartment to an airport, for example.

 Well, a multi-stop route planner app is a more powerful version of that.
 A route planner app like that is designed specifically for two parties.
 The first, individual delivery truck drivers out on the road.
 The second, fleet managers in charge of planning the routes for a team of delivery truck drivers.
 The fundamental difference between consumer navigation apps and a multi-stop route planner is the ability to add multiple stops along a route.
 But there are other substantial differences that we’ll get into later in this post.